 If you have critical equipment that needs near-constant power, or you simply want the convenience of automatic operation, the automatic transfer switch will be well worth the cost.

 If you are permanently connecting the standby generator to your electrical system, a transfer switch is required by the National Electrical Code.
 Plus, it is far safer for both you and the utility workers to have a permanently installed transfer switch.

 Commercial-Grade Automatic & Manual Transfer Switches for U.S. Businesses

-When you need a heavy-duty transfer switch for your commercial or industrial facility, turn to our experts at PSI Control Solutions.
+When you need a heavy-duty transfer switch for your commercial or industrial facility, turn to our experts at PSI Power & Controls.
 We offer high-quality automatic transfer switches and manual transfer switches in both single-phase and three-phase configurations.
 With current ratings that range from several hundred to several thousand amps, we have the ideal transfer switch to meet your power demands.
 We also offer a full line of generator accessories, including docking stations, load banks, power meters, tap boxes, and more.

 Call (704) 594-4107 or contact us online to learn more about our transfer switches and accessories.